DimaVarek/telegram_english_bot/README.md

-At first, You should generate tokens for chatGPT - https://platform.openai.com/ and telegramAPI - https://t.me/BotFather.
+At first, You should generate tokens for chatGPT - https://platform.openai.com/ \n and telegramAPI - https://t.me/BotFather. \n
-Also you need set up Google Cloud CLI on your computer for access to text-to-speech service.
-After you should create tokens.py file and add two tokens there.
+Also you need set up Google Cloud CLI on your computer for access to text-to-speech service. \n After you should create tokens.py file and add two tokens there.